Ashish-Paka/Ashish-Paka/README.md

 - **Control Systems & Kinematics:**
   *Utilizing classical PID, advanced motion planning, inverse kinematics, and Jacobian-based corrections to achieve precision in robotic motion and industrial automation.*

+- **Mathematics & Computational Methods:**
+  *Grounded in linear algebra, dynamics, and advanced system modeling to develop robust algorithms for perception, sensor fusion, and optimization.*

+## 🔥 Bachelors Research and Industry Work Experience

 - **Mechanical Design & Simulation:**
   *Applying advanced CAD tools (CREO, SOLIDWORKS, CATIA, Fusion360, Inventor) and simulation platforms (ANSYS for FEA/CFD) to design and analyze complex mechanical structures.*

+- **Industrial & Aerospace Projects:**
+  From designing rocket structures (*Project Arya* and *Project Vyom*) at India's top student rocketry team "thrustMIT" as a rocket engineer.
+Working for LTTS as a Mechanical Engineer.
+Developing plug gauge tools at BHEL and simulating Total Knee Replacement Implants, I have applied engineering principles across varied domains.

-- **Mathematics & Computational Methods:**
+- **Innovation & Patents:**
-  *Grounded in linear algebra, dynamics, and advanced system modeling to develop robust algorithms for perception, sensor fusion, and optimization.*
+  Recognized for innovation as the patent holder of “A SYSTEM FROM EJECTION” (Patent No: 506725).

 ---